ivogeorg/ce-learning-progression-006-flip-flops/lesson-and-assignment.md

 5. Modify your program from task 5.2.4 as follows:
    1. Read all 3 digital pins at the proper time. _Explain whether the events at which your took the readings in the previous sections are still the appropriate times to read all three digital input pins, or, if not, what the appropriate time is._
    2. Synchronize the resulting **b<sub>2</sub>b<sub>1</sub>b<sub>0</sub>** pattern with LED positions (0:2, 1).
+   3. (Optional) Pick 3 free micro:bit GPIO pins and drive 3 standard external resistor-and-LED circuits in synchrony with the LED matrix pattern.
 6. Load the program, turn on the power, and observe the operation of your circuit. _Do you have a 3-bit mod-8 counter or something else?
 If it's indeed a counter, is it counting upward or downward?
 When you turn the power off and on repeatedly, does the direction change?
 Explain why or why not._

 #### 6.3 Present